-This graduate course focuses on application of pharmacokinetic and pharmacodynamic principles to medication regimens for patients across the life span.
+This graduate course focuses on application of pharmacokinetic and pharmacodynamic principles to medication regimens for patients, male and female, across the life span.
 Students will utilize assessment data and evidence-based protocols to guide safe prescriptive decision-making in a master's prepared nursing role.